yoeripasmans/datadivision/readme.md

     });
 ```

-10. Added a transition when the user scrolls down to the graph.
-Then the topscorerData gets loaded and the animation starts
+15. Added a transition to the bar chart when the user scrolls down to the graph.
+On a certain scrol height the topscorerData gets loaded and the animation starts

 ```javascript
 var scrolled;